 These are all mosaics |

-Time to head back first for a look around Victoria which is known for its medieval Citadel, with fortified walls.
+Time to head back for a look around Victoria which is known for its medieval Citadel, with fortified walls.
 There's only so much walking one can do so we opted for a cool drink in the square rather than to walk to the citadel - or shop as many people did.

 |